Written by Jennifer Ludden, Neela Banerjee, Lauren Sommer, Nathan Rott, Rebecca Hersher and Dan Charles

 - Hurricanes are more likely to be larger and more powerful when they form over hotter ocean water.
 Climate change is causing global sea surface temperatures to rise.

-- Higher average temperatures are increasing the length of fire season and the number of places where fires can occur.
+Higher average temperatures are increasing the length of fire season, the amount of land burned, and the number of places where fires can occur.
 In recent years, fires have expanded in the Arctic and even in some rainforests.

 Biodiversity and habitat